RSS

 Even if your child has “dropped” signs in lieu of words, you may want to pull them out again as a strategy to help him “motor plan” for phrases.

 Another way I use signs at this level is for me to sign the word, but not say it, as a cue to help the child know what to say.
-If he can’t do it with this no verbal cue, I mouth or even whisper the word.
+If he can’t do it without a verbal cue, I mouth or even whisper the word.
 Sometimes kids can even say a phrase in unison with me, but not repeat it.
 If your child is interrupting you while you are modeling, he’s indicating that this technique will work for him, especially if he’s doesn’t “finish” the phrase without you.

 One mistake many people (including therapists) make when practicing phrases is to break up the phrase into single words.
 For example, they have the child repeat, “more,” then “milk.”
-This is okay for one time or perhaps two, but please resist the urge to split up phrases every time you practice!
+This is okay one time, or perhaps two, but please resist the urge to split up phrases every time you practice!
 This defeats your purpose!
 Model the phrase with the words together.
 You already know he can say single words.
 You’re working on phrases!

 If a child keeps repeating the first or second word as the phrase, such as “ball ball” for cheese ball, he is having difficulty with motor planning.
 Keep using these strategies.
 He needs them!